pushkar-anand/php-useful/README.md

     // set data to be sent via POST.
 For this to work usePost() should be set to true function setStringPostData(string $data)

+    // set the port number which will be used for the request function setPort(int $port)

+    // set the max number of redirects that this request will follow function setMaxRedirects(int $max)

+    // set the timeout for this request (in seconds) function setTimeout(int $timeout)

+    // set the username and password to be used for HTTP authentication function setCredentials(string $username, string $password)

+    // set any valid CURL option in case a helper method isn't present function setOption(int $option, mixed $value)

     // Call this after setting all url, headers, method & data function execute()